Behavioral Neuroscience of Memory & Aging (Bimonte-Nelson)

 Stephanie Koebele, Postdoctoral Researcher.
 I am currently a postdoctoral fellow in Dr. Bimonte-Nelson’s Neuroscience of Memory and Aging Laboratory at ASU.
 I earned my PhD in this laboratory in Summer 2019 following the completion of my predoctoral National Research and Service Award (NRSA) funded by the National Institute on Aging.
 My research focuses on the cognitive and neurobiological effects of ovarian hormone loss during the menopause transition, including longitudinal cognitive changes following variations in surgical menopause.
 I am also an ASU undergraduate alumna with dual Bachelor’s degrees in Psychology and Spanish.
 Contact: email@example.com.

 Veronica Pena, Doctoral Student.
 I received my BA in Psychology with a concentration in Neuroscience from Carleton College in 2012, and graduated from the University of Texas at Dallas with a M.S. in Applied Cognition and Neuroscience in 2016.
 Currently, I am a graduate student in the Behavioral Neuroscience PhD program.
 My research focuses on how menopause and hormone therapy impact healthy aging as well as neurodegenerative disease, specifically Alzheimer's disease behavior and pathology.

 Victoria Woner, Doctoral Student.
-I am currently a second-year doctoral student in Dr. Bimonte-Nelson’s Behavioral Neuroscience of Memory and Aging Laboratory.
+I am currently a fourth-year doctoral student in Dr. Heather Bimonte-Nelson’s Behavioral Neuroscience of Memory and Aging Laboratory.
 I recently received my MA in Spring 2020 while enrolled in the Behavioral Neuroscience PhD program in the Department of Psychology.
 My research explores the effects that surgical and hormonal alterations to the female reproductive system have on neurobiological and cognitive functioning during aging.
 I am also an ASU undergraduate alumna, Class of 2017, with concurrent Bachelor of Science degrees in Chemistry and Psychology.